jimbojw/corridor/README.md

 #### field format

+_Note: field format will probably be removed in a future version of corridor_

 Whereas name format resembles how you'd _access_ an object in JavaScript, field format resembles how you describe an object in JavaScript—that is, JSON.

 With field format, you specify how your data should appear as properly formatted JSON.